lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 **Join the DP0 Delegates Group:** Go to `<https://community.lsst.org/groups>`_ and join "DP0 Delegates".
 This will ensure you have access to the the "Support -- DP0 RSP Services Issues" sub-category.

-**Review the DP0-Related Contents:**
+**Find DP0-Related Contents:**

-1. `Support - DP0 <https://community.lsst.org/c/support/dp0/49>`_ sub-category, for any and all questions and discussions related to DP0, the RSP, the DC2 data set, delegate activities, scientific analyses, etc.
+1. `Support - Data Preview 0 <https://community.lsst.org/c/support/dp0/49>`_: for all questions and discussions related to DP0 (e.g., use of the RSP's aspects for science, contents of the DC2 data set, delegate activities, brainstorm new investigations, show-and-tell DP0-related results, etc.)
-2. "Support -- DP0 RSP Services Issues" sub-category which is dedicated to technical Q&A and discussion about potential bugs, service outages, etc.
+2. "Support - DP0 RSP Services Issues": technical Q&A and discussion about potential bugs, service outages, etc.
 3. All topics that are `tagged with #dp0 <https://community.lsst.org/tag/dp0>`_.
 4. Our forum's `Community Guidelines <https://community.lsst.org/faq>`_.